Last Updated on

 Once you take your impressions, the mail order company then uses these to manufacture your trays before sending them your way.
 To seem professional, the company may ask for x-rays from your current oral health care provider, but this still does not give enough information for them to create a treatment plan.
 A full in-person mouth examination is critical for making sure that you get the right type of treatment to fit your needs.

-What Are the Risks Associated with Mail Order Braces?
+What are the Risks with Mail Order Braces?

 Do They Even Work?